dlang-tour/slovak/gems/contract-programming.md

 # Konktraktové programovanie

 Contract programming in D includes a set of language constructs that allow increasing the code quality by implementing sanity checks that make sure that the code base behaves as intended.
-Contracts are only available in **debug** mode and won't be run in release mode.
+Contracts are compiled and executed when the software is build for testing or debugging.
-Therefore they shouldn't be used to validate user input.
+In release builds (enabled by the **-release** switch for DMD) they are completely omitted by the compiler, therefore they shouldn't be used to validate user input or as an alternative to using exceptions.

 ### `assert`